builderbill

 It is a basic tool for roughing out curved or round shapes quickly.
 Used particularly by wooden boat builders and in the past by coopers and wheelwrights.

 The photograph below is of a bench that is used for doing draw knife work.
-The worker would sit with his back to the camera and use his feet to clamp the workpiece via the curved swinging section.
-This would make it very easy to move the workpiece about, unlike say if the work was held in a vise.
+The worker would sit facing left and use his feet to clamp the work piece via the curved swinging section.
+This would make it very easy to move the work piece about, unlike say if the work was held in a vise.

 Incidentally, the bench itself is an example of draw knife work.